Sign in

 Day 14: Contingency Day

-In case the summit push does not go according to plan due to bad weather or other unfavorable conditions we spare this day as a reserve day.
+In case the summit push does not go according to plan due to bad weather or other unfavorable conditions we reserve this day as a reserve day.
 If everything goes as smoothly as planned, we treat ourselves today as a leisure day.

 Accommodation: Camping